Tashkurgan Tajik Autonomous County

-Taxkorgan Tajik Autonomous County (often shortened to Taxkorgan County and also spelled Tashkurgan or Tashkorgan) is an autonomous county of Kashgar Prefecture in Western Xinjiang, China.
-The county seat is the town of Tashkurgan.
-The county is the only Tajik autonomous county in China.
+Tashkurgan Tajik Autonomous County (officially spelled Taxkorgan) is an autonomous county of Kashgar Prefecture, in western Xinjiang, China.
+The county seat is Tashkurgan.
+The county is the only Tajik (Pamiri) autonomous county in China.

 History

-During the Han dynasty, Taxkorgan was known as Puli (蒲犁 (Púlí)); during the Tang dynasty, it was a protectorate of the Sassanids, during the Yuan dynasty it was part of the Chaghatai empire.
-It was part of China during the Qing dynasty, the Taxkorgan Tajik Autonomous County was created in 1954 and is part of the district of Kashgar.
+During the Han dynasty, the town of Tashkurgan was known as Puli (蒲犁 (Púlí)); during the Tang dynasty, it was a protectorate of the Sassanids, during the Yuan dynasty it was part of the Chaghatai empire.
+It was part of China during the Qing dynasty.

 Many centuries later, Tashkurgan became the capital of the Sarikol kingdom (色勒库尔), a kingdom of the Pamir Mountains, and later of Qiepantuo (朅盘陀) under the Persian Empire.
 At the northeast corner of the town is a huge fortress known as the Princess Castle dating from the Yuan dynasty (1279–1368 CE) and the subject of many colourful local legends.
 A ruined fire temple is near the fortress.

-The region came under Chinese rule from Qing dynasty, to Republic of China and People's Republic of China.
+The region came under Chinese rule from Qing dynasty, to the Republic of China and later on to the People's Republic of China.

-On September 17, 1954, Taxkorgan was made an autonomous region (自治区).
+On September 17, 1954, Tashkurgan was made an autonomous region (自治区).
 In February 1955, it was made an autonomous county (自治县).

 In 1955, Bulungkol was transferred to Akto County from Tashkurgan County.

-In August 2013, the Chinese Academy of Social Sciences announced that they excavated a cluster of Zoroastrian tombs in Taxkorgan.
+In August 2013, the Chinese Academy of Social Sciences announced that they excavated a cluster of Zoroastrian tombs in Tashkurgan.

 In May 2017, the county was hit with a magnitude 5.5 earthquake that killed eight and injured 29.

 Geography

-Taxkorgan County is located in the eastern part of the Pamir Plateau, where the Kunlun, Karakoram, Hindukush and Tian Shan mountains come together, at the borders with Afghanistan (Wakhan Corridor), Tajikistan (Gorno-Badakhshan Province), Pakistan (Gilgit-Baltistan) and India (Ladakh).
-The county seat is Taxkorgan Town.
+Tashkurgan County is located in the eastern part of the Pamir Plateau, where the Kunlun, Karakoram, Hindukush and Tian Shan mountains come together, at the borders with Afghanistan (Wakhan Corridor), Tajikistan (Gorno-Badakhshan Province), Pakistan (Gilgit-Baltistan) and India (Ladakh).
+The county seat is Tashkurgan Town.

 The territorial expanse of the county is 178 km from north to south and 140 km from east to west, the total area is about 25000 km2, with an average altitude above 4000 m.
 The county includes a significant part of the Trans-Karakoram Tract, disputed by India and Pakistan in the ongoing Kashmir conflict; while Pakistan and China settled the border issue in 1963, India continues to claim it as part of the state of Jammu and Kashmir.

-The Muztagh Ata, at 7546 m, and the Kongur Tagh, at 7719 m, are the main peaks in the county, while the two main rivers are the Taxkorgan River and the Tiznap River.
+The Muztagh Ata, at 7546 m, and the Kongur Tagh, at 7719 m, are the main peaks in the county, while the two main rivers are the Tashkurgan River and the Tiznap River.
 By including the Trans-Karakoram Tract, the county also borders several eight-thousanders, including K2, at 8611 m the second-highest mountain in the world.

-There are several hot springs and resources of gold, iron, and copper.
+The area has a sizable amount of mineral water, glacial water, and hot springs.
+The county has 23 glacial water springs, with an annual output of 30,000,000 m3.